dbousfie/1026bot/syllabus.md

-Students will receive a 0.625% bonus on their essay grade for every **Tuesday or** **Thursday** class (either Tuesday or Thursday each week) attended (attendance must be recorded through the Microsoft form each week during class time (submissions outside of in-person lecture time will not be counted).
+Students will receive a 0.625% bonus on their essay grade for every **Tuesday or** **Thursday** class (either Tuesday or Thursday each week) attended (attendance must be recorded through the Microsoft form (the QR code Dan shows in class) each week during class time (submissions outside of in-person lecture time will not be counted).
 There is a maximum of 8 classes considered to earn the full 5% bonus.
 You can check your participation through the link in